Truth by Inference

 Notice that God finally spoke to Jacob again as soon as he had been separated from the pagans (because of the actions of Simeon and Levi).
 Then God told Jacob to return to the place where God first appeared to him – when he fled from Esau as a young single man.
 The family of Jacob then put away the foreign gods from among them.
 They purified themselves which indicates that they were already contaminated by idolatry – due to the constant interaction with the godless “idol-worshipping” pagans at Shechem.

 In conclusion there are things that we can infer about the Simeonites and the loss of 37,000 Simeonite men between the first and second census.
-It can be inferred that 37,000 Simeonites perished in judgment do to the sin of Baal of Peor.
+It can be inferred that 37,000 Simeonites perished in judgment due to the sin of Baal of Peor.
 Furthermore, it can be inferred that the Simeonites that perished may have given up hope because of the curse of Jacob upon them.
 This could have caused them to just resign themselves to fate and to just jump with both feet into sin with abandon.
 But not all of them did so and 22,000 Simeonites survived.
 They did not choose to sin against God despite the terrible prophecy uttered against them by Jacob.
 No curse will alight on anyone without a cause so even if someone utters a curse no one has to accept it and they can know “full-well” that the only one that can curse them is themselves (if they choose to break God’s laws and sin with abandon).

-So the bible did not say specifically what happened to the missing 37,000 Simeonites.
+So, the bible did not say specifically what happened to the missing 37,000 Simeonites.
 If these 37,000 Simeonites perished by cursing themselves by engaging in the sin of the Baal of Peor, the bible does not say why they decided to sin without restraint.
 But from the scriptures we can infer that they may have been discouraged by the curse that Jacob pronounced against them.
 One group of Simeonites sinned with abandon and cursed themselves while the other group of Simeonites refrained from sin and controlled themselves.
 The whole tribe of Simeon were cursed by Jacob but only those who sinned willfully cursed themselves and were destroyed.

 Curse Based on Human Free Choice